 At A Glance

 I had seen quilt frames before – to be truthful, more than I can count.
-I had not, however, ever had an opportunity to operate one until this particular visit to Ace.
+I had not, however, ever had an opportunity to operate one.

 Although I had experimented with machine quilting a little while back and produced some beautiful freehand machine quilted appliqués, I do not fit my definition of a quilter by any stretch of the imagination.